Skip to main content

 What Is a Wellness Program from a Biological Perspective?

 From a clinical standpoint, a wellness program is a structured opportunity for physiological data acquisition.
 It moves beyond the surface-level metrics of weight or appearance to capture direct indicators of your metabolic and endocrine health.
-The reading, for instance, is a direct measurement of the force exerted on your arterial walls, a reflection of your cardiovascular system’s workload.
+The blood pressure reading, for instance, is a direct measurement of the force exerted on your arterial walls, a reflection of your cardiovascular system’s workload.

 This single measurement is influenced by a cascade of hormonal signals, including adrenaline and cortisol from the adrenal glands, as well as the intricate renin-angiotensin-aldosterone system that regulates fluid balance and vascular tone.
 It is a dynamic figure, responsive to stress, diet, and physical activity, offering a real-time glimpse into your body’s homeostatic balance.